Skip to main content

 semi-colon (;)

 The semi-colon is often used to separate lengthy sentences.
-In online writing, it's best to simply write shorter sentences.
-Instead of using a semi-colon in a complicated list, use bullet points:
+In online writing, it's best to simply write shorter sentences and use a bulleted list:

 • He teaches: